 Lisa Robinson CQSW, Registered Counsellor; MBACP

-Having been BACP Accredited for over 20 years, I am now BACP Registered - and with many years' experience of counselling in the NHS and private practice (13 years in health centres/GP surgeries; 25 years in private practice) I now run a small practice offering one-to-one short-term integrative counselling to individuals.
+Having been BACP Accredited for over 20 years, I am now BACP Registered - and with many years' experience of counselling in the NHS and private practice (13 years in health centres/GP surgeries; 25 years in private practice) I now run a small practice offering one-to-one integrative counselling to individuals.
 This is a flexible approach which recognises that we - and our situations - are all different - infact, that they are each unique.

 INTEGRATIVE counselling draws on a variety of theories, helping strategies and counselling approaches - according to each individual need and situation.
-It requires substantial and broad counselling trainings and experience.
+It requires substantial and broad counselling training and experience.

 Experience over many years has shown me that much can usually be achieved without the need for very long-term therapy.
 I now offer relatively short-term-term counselling and am committed to helping you achieve as much as possible in the shortest reasonable time, but always at a pace that suits you.
 Please note that I no longer offer couples counselling, as I have reduced my practice hours - but it can sometimes be really helpful to explore relationship difficulties on a one-to-one basis (in one, or a few sessions) - at least initially - if joint-counselling is for some reason not an option available for you.

 It's really important that you feel comfortable with the counsellor you decide to work with.
 I always offer an initial session so we can meet in person, explore and assess your situation and needs and decide together whether I would be the right counsellor for you.
 You can also ask any questions you may have about counselling.
 This first assessment session gives you the opportunity to get a feel for how I work and how we might work together - and it is, of course, without any obligation.